What is Folliculitis?

 - Wear loose-fitting clothing – Continuous friction between clothing and skin follicles will often cause damage.
 This damage results in an opportunity for bacterial infection.

 At the Miami Center for Dermatology, we are able to provide you with the best folliculitis treatment available.
-For more information on treatment folliculitis, infections folliculitis, and other skin infections related information, contact one of our specialists today to schedule an appointment!
+For more information on treatment folliculitis, infections folliculitis, and other skin infections related information, reach out to one of our specialists today to schedule an appointment!